DNS-Domain Name System

 Top Level Domains (TLDs)

 TLDs are the next level in the DNS hierarchy.
-There are many TLDs that serve at the moment.
-As we have seen the TLDs are classified into two subcategories.
+Many TLDs serve at the moment.
+As we have seen, the TLDs are classified into two subcategories.
 The different top-level domains represent either the type of organization or the country of origin.
 Examples of top-level domains are:

 - .com – A business or industry